If you had asked me when I was 17 years old if I would be a self-employed fitness coach at 50, I would have scoffed, but here I am.

 *Breathes and cracks fingers*

-I started my journey into fitness at 17 years old when my mom persuaded me to lift weights at the gym she taught step aerobics.
+I started my journey into fitness at 17 years old when my mom persuaded me to lift weights at the gym where she taught step aerobics.

 Eventually, I started to learn that other body parts needed some love, and the race was on.